Mudrick Arbitration & Mediation, LLC

 Commercial or other non-employment arbitration involves a process set out in a private agreement to submit business, financial, or other issues for decision by a neutral arbitrator.

-A voluntary process where two or more parties submit a dispute to a neutral mediator who tries to assist the parties in reaching a resolution but cannot and does not impose a decision or solution.
-Mediation helps parties reach a voluntary settlement rather than face the expense, delay, and uncertainty of litigation.paragraph.
+A voluntary process where parties submit a dispute to a neutral mediator who tries to assist in reaching a resolution but cannot and does not impose a solution.
+Mediation helps parties reach a voluntary settlement rather than face expense, delay, and uncertainty of litigation.
+Dave Mudrick no longer mediates.

 ADR is meant to be a more prompt and economical alternative to litigation and to provide the parties more control over their own outcomes.